Jacqueline Pusey: Junior career and Olympic debut

 Pusey made her Olympic debut at the age of sixteen and she was the youngest member of the Jamaican team for the 1976 Summer Olympics.
 She reached the semi-finals of the women's 200 m and helped the Jamaican 4×100 metres relay team to sixth place.
 She also ran with the 4×400 m relay team, but the Jamaican women failed to get the baton to the finish in the first round.

 Pusey found senior success at regional level during her teenage years, repeating her 200 m silver medal at the 1977 Central American and Caribbean Championships in Athletics (this time behind Silvia Chivás), and a 4 × 100 m relay silver medal with Jamaica at the 1978 Central American and Caribbean Games.
 She was fifth place in the 200 m at the higher level 1979 Pan American Games.
 In junior level competitions she amassed many medals.
 She was the 100/200 m runner-up at the 1976 CARIFTA Games behind Bermuda's Debbie Jones, defeated Jones to win the 400 m at the 1977 CARIFTA Games, before ending her junior career with a quadruple gold medal win at the 1978 CARIFTA Games – she won the 200 m, 400 m, and both relays.

+Pusey sprinted in the AIAW for the Cal State Los Angeles Golden Eagles track and field team, finishing 3rd in the 200 m at the 1980 AIAW Outdoor Track and Field Championships.